ovh/docs/pages/cloud/nutanix/44-ipsec-interconnection/guide.es-es.md

 XX.XX.XX.N+3 Reserved broadcast IP address
 ```

-For example, if the **FOIP** address displayed on the client site is 123.123.123.4/30, use:
+For example, if the **IPFO** address displayed on the client site is 123.123.123.4/30, use:

 - **123.123.123.5** for the **WAN** interface address.
 - **123.123.123.6** for the gateway on the **WAN** interface.